 Situated in the village of Smalley in Derbyshire, Stainsby Hall Cricket Club is an ECB Clubmark Accredited Club that has two senior Saturday sides in the Derbyshire County Cricket League and one senior Sunday side in the Newark Cricket Alliance.
 We also have a thriving and ever-expanding junior section with teams from Kwik to U15 level.
 Founded in 1863, we celebrated the 150th anniversary of the Club in 2013 and look forward to many more years of cricket at our lovely ground.

 The 1st XI play in Division 1 of the Derbyshire County Cricket League and the 2nd XI play in Division 6N.
-The Sunday XI were champions of their division in their very first season in the Newark Cricket Alliance and will play in Division 5 in 2014
+The Sunday XI were champions of their division in their very first season in the Newark Cricket Alliance and play in Division 5

 We are always on the lookout for new players and members of all ages and abilities to join our Club.
 Please see the About Us section of the website for more details of how to join.

 The David Smyth Memorial Scoreboard

 After the sudden death of David Smyth from cancer during the 2013 season, it was decided by the Committee that the best way to honour his memory was to erect a new electronic scoreboard in his memory.
-This will be in place by the start of the 2014 season and will be a great asset to the Club.
+This was put in place at the start of the 2014 season and is a great asset to the Club.
 David’s memory will live on with a dedicated plaque and housing for the scoreboard having a permanent place on the ground.